 This stuffed spaghetti squash recipe is loaded with lots of veggies, pasta sauce and generously covered with melted mozzarella cheese.
 It’s filling, delicious and simply a family favourite!

-Though roasted squash is usually considered more of a fall food, I can enjoy year-round.
-Squash is just so versatile and can be used in side dishes, soups, crostini or in a main dish (like this stuffed acorn squash recipe).
+Though roasted squash is usually considered more of a fall food, I can enjoy it year-round.
+Squash is just so versatile and can be used in side dishes, butternut squash sweet potato soup, roasted acorn squash crostini or in a main dish (like this stuffed acorn squash recipe).

 So, today I’m sharing a delicious stuffed spaghetti squash recipe with you all!